The incredible PICO DO ARIEIRO MADEIRA – Sunrise spots, hike & more

 Small villages in nature

-If you want to experience really small towns to stay in Madeira, then check out the accommodations in Seixal, Porto da Cruz, Sao Vicente or Ribeiro Frio.
-Take into account that there will be less restaurants around but you will be completely immersed in the local life and nature.
+If you want to experience really small towns to stay in Madeira, then check out the accommodations in Seixal, Porto da Cruz, Sao Vicente, or Ribeiro Frio.
+Take into account that there will be fewer restaurants around but you will be completely immersed in the local life and nature.

 → Check here the available accommodations in Seixal, Porto da Cruz, Sao Vicente or Ribeiro Frio